gbordyugov/pndapetzim/README.md

 environment](https://docs.python.org/3/tutorial/venv.html).
 In this
 environment, `poetry` will install all dependencies of the project.

-In this environment, you can run any command using `poetry run`: for example, running `pytest` with
+In order to use this environment, you can run any command using `poetry run`: for example, running `pytest` with
 ```
 poetry run pytest
 ```
-would automatically execute it in this Python environment without messing with your current Python installation.
+would automatically execute it in the project environment without messing with your current Python installation.
+Please note that you don't need to activate and deactivate this environment yourself, `poetry` will handle it under the hood upon executing `poetry run` command.
+The path to the environment is the first line of the output of `poetry show -v`.